mbarbar/crux-bitcode/README.md

 * Remove non-C/C++ ports.
 * Nicer error handling.
 * Would be nice if sources are archived to "freeze" the port tree.
+* Always use included LLVM/Clang, never a version built by the user.